Baptism with the Holy Spirit: Regeneration

-Sanctification
+Entire sanctification

 Methodism (inclusive of the holiness movement)

-Within Methodism (inclusive of the holiness movement), baptism with the Holy Spirit has often been linked to living a sanctified life.
-The United Methodist Church has a sacramental view of baptism and confirmation, in which the believer receives and is strengthened by the Holy Spirit, respectively.
-At the same time, the United Methodist Confession of Faith affirms Wesley's doctrine of Christian perfection (also known as entire sanctification), the second work of grace:
+Within Methodism (inclusive of the holiness movement), baptism with the Holy Spirit occurs through entire sanctifiation.
+John Fletcher, the systematic theologian of Methodism, articulated this Wesleyan doctrine, and held that this second work of grace was the "full measure of the spirit, which perfects Christian believers."
+The United Methodist Confession of Faith affirms Wesley's doctrine of entire sanctifiation (also known as Christian perfection):

-In holiness movement within mainline Methodism and outside of it, entire sanctification is emphasized as a definite experience linked to baptism with the Holy Spirit:
+In the holiness movement within mainline Methodism and outside of it, entire sanctification is emphasized as a definite experience linked to baptism with the Holy Spirit:

 According to the Articles of Faith of the Church of the Nazarene, sanctification is a work of God after regeneration "which transforms believers into the likeness of Christ" and is made possible by "initial sanctification" (which occurs simultaneously with regeneration and justification), entire sanctification, and "the continued perfecting work of the Holy Spirit culminating in glorification".
-Entire sanctification (as opposed to initial sanctification) is an act of God in which a believer is made free from original sin and able to devote themselves entirely to God:
+Entire sanctification (as opposed to growth in grace) is an act of God in which a believer is made free from original sin and able to devote themselves entirely to God:

-As baptism with the Holy Spirit is synonymous with Entire Sanctification in Methodism, some Methodist connexions who have not allowed for the charismatic movement, such as the Immanuel Missionary Church, condemn the Pentecostal doctrine:
+As baptism with the Holy Spirit is synonymous with Entire Sanctification in Methodism, some Methodist connexions who have not allowed for the charismatic movement, such as the Immanuel Missionary Church, condemn Pentecostal theology:

+In certain Methodist denominations, such as the Global Methodist Church and United Methodist Church, the ordinance of confirmation is observed, in which a believer is strengthened by the Holy Spirit through the laying on of hands; Methodism's systematic theologian John William Fletcher saw being entirely sanctified as the goal of the vows made at confirmation.
+John Wesley laid emphasis upon the second work of grace—entire sanctification—as "a personal, non-ceremonial experience of sanctifying grace", which distinguishes Methodism.

+Quakerism (inclusive of the holiness movement)

+Following the new birth, George Fox taught the possibility of "holiness of heart and life through the instantaneous baptism with the Holy Spirit subsequent to the new birth" (cf. Christian perfection).

+The early Quakers, following Fox, taught that as a result of the New Birth through the power of the Holy Spirit, man could be free from actual sinning if he continued to rely on the inward light and "focus on the cross of Christ as the center of faith".
+George Fox emphasized "personal responsibility for faith and emancipation from sin" in his teaching on perfection.
+For the Christian, "perfectionism and freedom from sin were possible in this world".

+This traditional Quaker teaching continues to be emphasized by Conservative Friends, such as the Ohio Yearly Meeting of the Religious Society of Friends and Holiness Friends, such as the Central Yearly Meeting of Friends.